raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-viewing-reports.md

 A segment can also be layered directly within the freeform table, but note that you must overlay it across the entire table to preserve the lift & confidence calculations within the A4T Panel.
 Column level segments are not currently supported within the panel.

-## When I apply a hit segment for a specific Target activity, why are unrelated experiences returned? {#activity-segmentation}
+## When I apply a hit segment for a specific [!DNL Target] activity, why are unrelated experiences returned? {#activity-segmentation}

 The [!DNL Target] variable sent to [!DNL Analytics] has a default 90-day expiration period.
 (Note: this expiration period can be adjusted by Customer Care if needed).
 As visitors navigate the site throughout this expiration window, they are part of many [!DNL Target] activities, all of which collect in the dimension.